auth0/docs/articles/flows/guides/single-page-login-flow/call-api-using-single-page-login-flow.md

 ## Steps

 1. [Authorize the user](#authorize-the-user):
 Request the user's authorization and redirect back to your app with the requested credentials.
+We do not recommend that you call protected APIs using an Access Token obtained in this step.
 2. [Request tokens](#request-tokens):
-Exchange your authorization code for tokens.
+Exchange your authorization code for tokens, including a secure Access Token.
 3. [Call Your API](#call-api):
-Use the retrieved Access Token to call your API.
+Use the retrieved secure Access Token to call your API.
 4. [Refresh Tokens](#refresh-tokens):
 Use a refresh token to request new tokens when the existing ones expire.